rancher/distros-test-framework/README.md

 │
 ├── shared
 │    └───── auxiliary and reusable functions
 │
+├── pkg
+│   └───── Place where resides the logic and services for it │
 │── workloads
 │   └───── Place where resides workloads to use inside tests